atsyplenkov/formalist/README.md

 Alternatively, you can install the latest version from the [Releases](https://github.com/atsyplenkov/formalist/releases/) page.
 Download the latest `.vsix` file and install it as described [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

+# Questions and Feature Requests

+There's a lot going on with the development of new features in Formalst.
+If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/formalist/issues) or start a conversation on [BlueSky](https://bsky.app/profile/anatolii.nz).

 # Contributions

 Contributions are welcome!
 If you'd like to contribute, please, fork, submit a PR and I'll merge it.